Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Local limit in Minkowski spacetime

 At the tree level, formulas (\ref{ess})\ and (\ref{limit})\ give

-The top result illustrates the problem with the left choice of (\ref{Q}): the $\lambda \rightarrow +\infty $ limit does not give an acceptable propagator for a local theory.
-The second choice for (\ref{Q}), on the other hand, gives the answer we expect for a PVP in the classical limit.
+where $\mathcal{P}$ denotes the Cauchy principal value.
+The top result illustrates the problem with the left choice of (\ref{Q}): since we are assuming that the polynomial $P$ is the one of (\ref{Pp}), the $\lambda \rightarrow +\infty $ limit does not give an acceptable propagator for a local theory.
+The second choice for (\ref{Q}), on the other hand, gives the answer we expect for a PVP.

-It is important to stress that the principal value is not the right answer for PVPs at the level of radiative corrections.
-If we adopt it as an alternative propagator in Feynman diagrams, we obtain a theory of \textquotedblleft Wheelerons\textquotedblright\ \cite{Rocca}, which propagates ghosts.
-For example, the bubble diagram ends up giving the integral